kgryte/utils-fs-read-dir/README.md

 #### readdir( path, clbk )

-Reads the entire of a directory.
+Reads the contents of a directory.

 ``` javascript
 readdir( __dirname, onRead );